ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

-This is true not necessarily just for expressions whose computations have significant reuse, like matrix-matrix multiply, but also for some expressions that ``stream'' through the entries of vectors or matrices.
+This is true not necessarily just for expressions whose computations have significant reuse, like matrix-matrix multiply, but also for some expressions that "stream" through the entries of vectors or matrices.
 For example, fusing too many loops may thrash the cache or cause register spilling, so deciding whether to evaluate eagerly or lazily may require hardware-specific information (see e.g., Siek et al. 2008).
 It's possible to encode many such compilation decisions in a pure C++ library with architecture-specific parameters.
 See, e.g., [this 2013 Eigen